There are 10 steps in the thesis examination process.

 If the thesis is passed subject to revision, make any necessary revisions.

-A Certification of Final Version of Thesis form and Abstract must be signed by the student, supervisors, and graduate research co-ordinator or Head of School, and lodged with the Graduate Research School , even for theses awarded a straight pass.
+A Certification of Final Version of Thesis form and Abstract must be signed by the student, supervisors, and graduate research co-ordinator or Head of School, and submit to [email protected], even for theses awarded a straight pass.
 Follow the submission of final version procedure.

 In the cases when the board requests you to submit a detailed outline of corrections made to the thesis.This must be lodged along with an electronic copy containing a track change of your thesis.
 Consult writing a report of thesis revisions for the board.